MEN-Mikro-Elektronik/13MD05-90/QUICKSTART.md

 The *scan_system.sh* script performs a scan.
 You can execute it in different ways:

-- During the MDIS Host Installation with the INSTALL script (see above).
+- During the MDIS Host Installation with the INSTALL.sh script (see above).

 - Manually from the root console: